-- 1. The nurse integrates the nursing process with the Organizers and Content Concepts to plan and implement patient plans of care. - 2.
+- 1. The nurse integrates the nursing process with Organizing Concepts and Content Concepts to plan and implement patient plans of care. - 2.
 The steps of the nursing process are integrated in all courses. - 3.
 Nursing process components are: - a.
-Assessment: a systematic method of collecting and analyzing patient data including physiological, psychological data, and sociocultural, spiritual, economic, and life-style factors. - Assessment of patient needs utilizing curriculum Organizers as a guide for pertinent patient data. - 2) Gordon's Functional Health Patterns are used as a tool to organize assessment data. - B) Identification of potential risks that may create future alterations in health. - b.
-Diagnosis/Analysis/Planning - Statement of nursing diagnosis identified relevant medical diagnosis, and collaborative problems.

-C. North American Nursing Diagnosis Associations Taxonomy (NANDA) is used to identify accepted nursing. diagnosis

-1 Create plans of care and interventions utilizing core measures and National Patient Safety goals.

-Statement of expected patient outcomes to include measurable criteria and time parameters.
+Assessment: A systematic method of collecting and analyzing patient data including physiological, psychological data, and sociocultural, spiritual, economic, and life-style factors. - 1) Assessment of patient needs utilizing curriculum Organizing Concepts and Content Concepts as a guide for collecting pertinent patient data. - 2) Gordon's Functional Health Patterns are used as a tool to organize assessment data. - 3) Identification of potential risks that may create future alterations in health. - b.
+Diagnosis: Statement of nursing diagnosis, identified relevant medical diagnosis, and collaborative problems.
+The North American Nursing Diagnosis Associations Taxonomy (NANDA) is used to identify accepted nursing diagnoses. - c.
+Analysis: Create plans of care and interventions utilizing core measures and National Patient Safety Goals. - d.
+Planning: Statement of expected patient outcomes to include measurable criteria and time parameters. - e.
+Implementation/Prevention: Implementation of prioritized collaborative nursing interventions and plans of care. - f.
+Evaluation: Evaluate effectiveness of interventions and anticipated patient outcomes.
+Create modified plans of care to address any noted deficits in plan of care or expected patient outcomes. - g.
+Reevaluation: Reevaluate modified plans of care.
+Adjust plans of care based on anticipated outcomes and identified results.

-2. Implementation/Prevention

-Implementation of prioritized collaborative nursing interventions and plans of care.